Welcome to the National Search And Rescue Dog Association

 We held a 2 Day Conference in September 2015 – Click here to find out more.

 The National Search and Rescue Dog Association (NSARDA) is an umbrella organisation representing Search Dog Associations in the UK, Isle of Man and Eire.
 NSARDA holds the standards by which search dogs are trained and qualified.
 NSARDA currently trains and qualifies search dogs to find persons that:

 - May be deceased

 The Search and Rescue Dog Associations are located in Wales, England, Scotland, Isle of Man and Eire.
 Please click here to find out more about these Associations.

-Each of the individual Search and Rescue Dog Associations (SARDA) is a voluntary organisation responsible for training and deployment of air scenting search and rescue dogs to search for missing persons in the mountains and high moorlands of Britain as well as the lowland, rural and urban areas.
+Each of the individual Search and Rescue Dog Associations is a voluntary, charitable organisation responsible for the training and deployment of search and rescue dogs to search for and find the thousands of vulnerable missing persons that get lost every year.